Attention ENC 1102 Courses: Please scroll down and read or re-read the written assignment instructions with particular emphasis on the DEADLINE.

 Please write both the question(s) and/or passage(s) and your response; set your assignment up as follows:

 1. Last summer, my family and I traveled to Chicago, which was quite different from the rural area I grew up in.
-We saw the dinosaur Sue at the Field Museum, and ate pizza at Gino’s East.
+We saw the dinosaur Sue at the Field Museum, and we ate pizza at Gino’s East.

 Response: (begin typing your student response…)